RealNickTriano/Intro-to-AI--Assignment1/README.md

 # Known Issues

-1) Theta* runs in an infinite loop and does not produce a result

-2) For a 100x50 sized grid, the window size is bigger than a standard 1080p display The following values can be changed to be smaller, although it becomes hard to view: line 9 SPACEING_X line 10 SPACEING_Y
+1) For a 100x50 sized grid, the window size is bigger than a standard 1080p display The following values can be changed to be smaller, although it becomes hard to view: line 9 SPACEING_X line 10 SPACEING_Y